asteele1493/reading-notes/Code-401/reading-27.md

 **Name two rules imposed by React Hook usage.**

 - You can only use hooks at the top level; not inside loops, conditions, or nested functions.
+Can't do hooks conditionally.
 - You can only cll hooks from React function components, not from regular Javascript functions

 **How would you identify a custom Hook and why might you create one?**